Turkana County: Economics

-Gold panning was reported (2005) as occurring at Lochoremoit, Namoruputh, Lokiriama and Ng, akoriyiek.
+Gold panning was reported (2005) as occurring at Lochoremoit, Namoruputh, Lokiriama and Ng' akoriyiek.

 According to Barrett (2001) cited in Watson the wealth of a person is kept in the form of cattle.

 Figures stated as of 1998 stated an average estimated herd size of 15–20.

-In 2013 it was announced by UNESCO that large reserves of groundwater had been discovered in Turkana County.
-The water was discovered using satellite exploration technology then confirmed by drilling.
+In 2013 it was announced by UNESCO that large reserves of groundwater had been discovered in Turkana County which was discovered using satellite exploration technology then confirmed by drilling.
 The extraction of the water began in 2014 and it is being piped to provide water to Lodwar town for irrigation and water for the people.
+However, this project was later abandoned when it was found that the water in the aquifer was too salty to be treated or to be used for other purposes.